Take a Google Pay Payment

 Next step

 To add security to a payment method, you can add the Strong Customer Authentication (SCA) security protocol layer to the application and verify the identity of the payment card holder by using the verifyBuyer function.
-For more information, see Strong Customer Authentication Overview.
+For more information, see Strong Customer Authentication.

 Important

 SCA should be called for all customer-initiated transactions, including digital wallet payments.
-If the seller doesn't have SCA called for digital wallet payments, the transactions may be declined due to lack of authentication.
+If the seller doesn't have SCA called for digital wallet payments, the transactions might be declined due to a lack of authentication.